aneshlya/ispc/docs/ispc.rst

 Dot product
 -----------

-ISPC supports dot product operations for unsigned/signed ``int8`` and ``int16`` data types, utilizing the AVX-VNNI and AVX512-VNNI instruction sets.
-These operations are designed to work with *packed* input vectors, requiring the programmer to pack the input vectors appropriately before use.
+ISPC supports dot product operations for unsigned and signed ``int8`` and ``int16`` data types, leveraging the AVX-VNNI and AVX512-VNNI instruction sets.
+The ISPC targets that support native VNNI instruction sets are: ``avx2vnni-i32x4``, ``avx2vnni-i32x8``, and avx2vnni-i32x16.
+These dot product operations are specifically designed to operate on *packed* input vectors, necessitating proper packing of input vectors by the programmer before use.

 For 8-bit Integer Vectors:

-The functions multiply groups of 4 unsigned 8-bit integers packed in `a` with corresponding 4 signed 8-bit integers packed in `b`, producing 4 intermediate signed 16-bit results.
+The functions multiply groups of four unsigned 8-bit integers packed in `a`` with corresponding four signed 8-bit integers packed in `b`, resulting in four intermediate signed 16-bit values.
-The sum of these results, combined with the `acc` accumulator, is then returned as the final result.
+The sum of these values, in combination with the `acc`` accumulator, is then returned as the final result.

 ::